-Gabriele Cappelli is Assistant Professor (RTD-B) of Economic History.
-He is currently teaching Economic History at the undergraduate level and within the PhD programme in Economics.
+Gabriele Cappelli is Associate Professor of Economic History.
+He is currently teaching Economic History and Economics of Innovative Firms at the undergraduate level, and Economic History (advanced) within the MSc and PhD programmes in Economics.
 He graduated in Economics at the University of Siena, and holds a PhD in History and Civilization from the European University Institute.
-His research explores the formation of institutions, human capital and social capital in the long run, and the impact of such factors on regional economic growth in Italy as well as other world regions.
-His work has been published in the Economic History Review, the Journal of Economic History, the European Review of Economic History, Cliometrica and the Journal of Interdisciplinary History.
+His research explores the formation of institutions, human capital accumulation, gender inequality and the evolution of wages in the long run, and the impact of such factors on regional economic growth in Italy as well as other world regions.
+His work has been published in the Journal of Development Economics, the Economic History Review, the Journal of Economic History, the European Review of Economic History, Cliometrica and the Journal of Interdisciplinary History.

 Office hours are held on Tuesdays from 10.00 to 12.00.
 Students are recommended to contact me via UniSi email to get an appointment and to clarify the topic of the office hours.

 I am available to supervise MSc disserations on Economic History, particularly on the following topics:

 - Regional inequality in the long run

 - Historical determinants of human capital accumulation (schooling and education)

 - Social and economic policy and its impact on welfare in the last two centuries

 - Institutions and development in the long run

 Completion accademic year: 2022/2023